 So first and foremost, if you have a faulty lock or one that was not installed properly, it is time to get it professionally repaired or replaced.

 #2 Add New Locks to Unprotected Access Points

 Basic protection of your property requires all access points to have some sort of locking device.
-This includes window locks, deadlocks, patio bolts (for sliding doors) and more.
+This includes adding locks to windows, patio bolts for sliding doors, and more.

 #3 Rekey / Change Your Locks to Limit Access